bouvet/bouvet-developer-survey/docs/DOCUMENTATION.md

 ## Containerization

 - Docker is used for containerization.
 Image is built from Github Actions workflow and pushed to Azure container registry.
-Please reference Dockerfile and workflow .yml file for details.
+Please reference Dockerfiles and workflow .yml file for details.

 ## CI/CD